Sorry for the day-and-a-half delay, guys. I ended up not having internet for the past two nights, but it’s back up now!

 Columbus Red Jackets

-So it turns out the feel-good story that is the improving Columbus Blue Jackets has an ugly financial underbelly threatening the long-term stability of the franchise.
-Apparently the team is losing $12 million a year (which is somewhere around 1/3 of Phoenix’s reported losses, but that doesn’t exactly make it a small amount; it just makes Phoenix’s losses that much more ridiculous), with some options being explored to keep the club solvent in Columbus.
+So it turns out the 12 month loans for bad credit has an ugly financial underbelly threatening the long-term stability of the franchise.
+Apparently the team is losing $12 million a year (which is somewhere around 1/3 of Phoenix’s reported losses, but that doesn’t exactly make it a small amount; it just makes Phoenix’s losses that much more ridiculous), with some their explanation options being explored to keep the club solvent in Columbus.
 While some markets (Atlanta, Phoenix, Tampa Bay, Nashville) come to mind as particularly awkward franchises which won’t tear me up if they end up moving, I feel like Columbus has enough going for it to warrant a battle to keep it in town.
 The Jackets have done much to improve Columbus’ downtown by association, the attendance figures aren’t too bad (averaging over 15,000 so far this year), and the team’s had a slow but steady path towards relative success, making the playoffs for the first time last season.
 As it’s been entirely funded by private money so far, I feel that public ownership of the arena at least would go a long way to reward the club for its impact and keep it as close-knit to the community as it has been to date.
 Story link.

 Class of 2002 2009